STUDY

 • Subordinate clause + Main clause

-Irrespective of the place of the subordinate clause within a sentence, the subordinate clause always starts with a subordinating conjunction.
-The subordinate conjunction itself is generally seen as a part of the subordinate clause.
-See the following examples where the blue part is a main clause, and the red part is a subordinate clause.
+See the following examples where the blue part is the main clause and the red part is the subordinate clause.
 The underlined word is a subordinating conjunction.

 Examples.